ramitsurana/awesome-kubernetes/docs/projects/projects.md

 ## Security
 * [kubiscan](https://github.com/cyberark/KubiScan) - A tool to scan Kubernetes cluster for risky pods and RBAC permissions
 * [kubeletctl](https://github.com/cyberark/kubeletctl) - A client for kubelet with advanced capabilities like scanning for pods vulnerable for RCE
+* [Anchore Engine](https://github.com/anchore/anchore-engine) - An open-source project that provides a centralized service for inspection, analysis, and certification of container images.
 * [Aquasec](http://blog.aquasec.com/topic/kubernetes)
 * [Authenticator](https://github.com/kubernetes-sigs/aws-iam-authenticator) - A tool for using AWS IAM credentials to authenticate to a Kubernetes cluster
 * [Deepfence Enterprise](https://deepfence.io) - Full life cycle Cloud Native Workload Protection platform for kubernetes, virtual machines and serverless.